killermann/facilitator-cards/content/cards/mindmapping.md

 ---

-Write a central concept that you want to explore in a bubble at the center of the paper.
+In a bubble at the center of the paper, write a central concept that you want to explore.
 Have groups generate all the ideas, themes, and categories that branch from that central concept.
 Encourage them to continue to explore those sub-themes, combining sheets of paper with tape as necessary.